-The past two weeks have seen a social turmoil that has not been broadly expressed in at least a generation, sparked by the all-too-common spectacle of a black man’s unjust death.
+Since the beginning of 2020, we have seen a social turmoil that has not been broadly expressed in at least a generation, marked by protests sparked by the all-too-common spectacle of a black man’s unjust death.
 George Floyd’s killing is a recent — but by no means even the latest — iteration of America’s gruesome heritage of racist violence.
 This heritage scaffolds the length of our history, its shadow dimming us and our institutions.
 As Ibram X. Kendi teaches us, indeed as he said at last year’s Buffalo Humanities Festival (video below), we at institutions all have influence on the matter of structural racism, and we all can take actions.

 Starting next week, our Conversations on Your Couch series will continue with a focus on now.
 HNY already implemented Conversations on your Couch as a response to COVID-19, a crisis that continues to threaten our social, economic, and physical health.
-We invite you to join us to talk through all these issues, via Zoom, on June 10th or June 17th at 8:00pm.
-To complement these online conversations (which will focus just on ‘Letter from Birmingham Jail’ and ‘The Ballot or the Bullet’) we have curated a brief selection of texts and resources that explore some of the issues that inform our actions today.
+In June we held several conversations, this list originally complemented them.
+We invite you to continue the conversation with your friends and neighbors using this brief selection of texts and resources that explore some of the issues that inform our actions today.
 Each of these selections is available online, free of charge, and can be found below.

 Some readings to get you started…